What is the ASPREE-XT Study?

-The face-to face annual study visits will be shorter, there will be no study tablets to take, no fasting blood test and phone calls will be six monthly.
+The face-to face annual study visits are similar to ASPREE, except there are no study tablets to take, no fasting blood test and phone calls will be six monthly.
 We hope to continue to hold these visits at the participant’s GP clinic or a community venue.
-Whatever their circumstance, we will try to see participants in person.
+Whatever their circumstance, we will try to see all our participants in person.

 Participants will likely see familiar faces at XT study visits and hear a familiar voice on the other end of the phone – many of the ASPREE research team have stayed on to work on the ASPREE-XT project.

 It is anticipated that ASPREE-XT will run for five years in Australia and the US.
 Our investigators are applying for funding to continue face-to-face ASPREE-XT study visits until 2023.